 Creating a 20 minute eLearning with a few click-and-reveal and knowledge checks may not be enough to train a brain surgeon.
-At the same time, creating a virtual reality experience to teach college students how to work the cash register at their local Gap may be a bit excessive.
+At the same time, creating a virtual reality experience to teach an entry-level employee how to work the cash register at their local retailer may be a bit excessive.

 We encourage you to spend time brainstorming and mapping out the big ideas and end goals of your learning.
 From there, work backwards and see where it makes sense to test the learners’ knowledge and integrate varying levels of interactivity.

 For a more in-depth mapping process, we encourage you to work with your performance partner on a consulting engagement.
 Together, you can take a deep dive into what the best solution is for your needs and goals.